Weight Loss Surgery FAQs

 My procedure costs less than I expected.
 Can I be sure that I’m receiving the safest, highest quality care?

 The answer is yes!
 Tijuana Bariatrics is able to provide affordable bariatric surgery since the cost to perform surgery in Tijuana is far less than in the United States.
-Dr. Garcia is an experienced surgeon who has performed literally thousands of bariatric procedures.
 The advanced surgical facility, Florence Hospital, has the same rigorous standards as those in the United States.
 For our international clients, Tijuana Bariatrics also offer complete medical tourism packages that help ensure your safety from the moment you enter Mexico until you the moment you leave.

 Do you accept insurance?